Consolea corallicola: Habitat and ecology

 The habitat for this species is bare rock with thin pockets of humus located in hardwood hammocks or the ecotone between hammock and mangrove habitat.
 The substrate is Key Largo limestone with a covering of sand.
 The habitat is near sea level.
 Associated species include Sporobolus virginicus, Conocarpus erectus, Maytenus phyllanthoides, Manilkara bahamensis, Hippomane mancinella, and Opuntia stricta var. dillenii.

 Conservation

 This "is an extremely rare species" that is "near extinction", according to many conservation sources, considering that it "may very well be the most endangered plant in the United States".
-The worst immediate threat to the species today is Cactoblastis cactorum, an invasive, non-native species of moth which eats cacti.
+Among the worst immediate threats to the species today is Cactoblastis cactorum, an invasive, non-native species of moth that eats cacti.
 It is also threatened by hurricane activity and sea-level rise, which can affect it because it lives near sea level.
 It has trouble reproducing because one population is all male and can only reproduce vegetatively.
 It is also suffering from a rot disease.
 Other threats include scale insects, poaching and habitat destruction and degradation.

+Consolea corallicola was listed as a federally endangered species in 2013 under the Endangered Species Act of 1973 along with Chromolaena frustrata and Harrisia aboriginum, two other plant species of South Florida.
+It was noted in the listing that only two wild populations of this species remain, and that the majority of plants reintroduced to natural habitats between 1996 and 2004 did not survive while the survivors were stunted.
+Plants reintroduced to one state-owned site had been accidentally destroyed during a trail expansion.
+Another site of reintroduction was eliminated by salt water exposure from extremes of tidal variation.
+Reintroductions have also faced challenges from Cactoblastis activity, crown rot associated with Fusarium oxysporum and possibly a Phomopsis sp. and leaf litter burying plantings.
+By contrast, captive plants flourish.
+According to the U.S. Fish and Wildlife Service, none of the remaining wild populations contain female individuals and are thus reliant on asexual reproduction.
+Sea level rise threatens the remaining habitat of C. corallicola, causing saltwater intrusion into groundwater.
+Poaching is a significant threat in the short term.